Ad copy or sitelinks rejected by Google

 - A category Google doesn't allow ads in.

-Check account status in Google Ads first.
-If the account itself is suspended, fix that before troubleshooting individual ads.
+Check your account status in Google Ads first.
+If the account itself is suspended, resolve that with Google before troubleshooting individual ads.